Diabloxx/Yumi-Sugoi/UPDATE_SUMMARY.md

 - ✅ Added persistence reloading for conversation history and feedback
 - ✅ Improved dashboard statistics loading with proper Python syntax
 - ✅ Added error handling and feedback for reload operations
+- ✅ Added a secure bot restart command (`!restartbot`) to `bot_core/commands.py`
+    - Only the user with Discord ID 594793428634566666 can use this command
+    - The command restarts the entire bot process using `os.execv`, ensuring a full restart without manual intervention
+    - Unauthorized users receive a denial message

 ## Next Steps
 1. Test the Live Chat functionality with real servers